THE-SINDOL/AutomatedOvertrainingDetection/README.md

 ### Local Training:
-- If you plan to train locally, create a directory in your "Mangio-RVC".
+- If you plan to train locally, create a directory named `ROD` in your "Mangio-RVC".
 - Drop the unpacked ROD files inside the created directory.